Written by Alexandra Thompson on May 3 , 2023

 Some of the most common metrics to track include:

-Your metrics provide valuable insights about the effectiveness of your content.
+Many of these metrics can be tracked in Google Analytics or Google Search Console, which are both free tools.
+By keeping an eye on these metrics, you can gain valuable insights about the effectiveness of your content.
 For instance, if your bounce rate is particularly high on one blog post, it could indicate that you’re not targeting the right keywords (meaning that your post isn’t reaching the best audience).

 The takeaway